What is the difference between compounded and brand-name GLP-1 medications?

 Where can I get compounded GLP-1 medications online?

 Compounded semaglutide and tirzepatide are available through licensed telehealth providers that partner with US-licensed compounding pharmacies.
 When evaluating providers, look for board-certified physicians who conduct individual medical evaluations, a named and verifiable compounding pharmacy partner, LegitScript certification, transparent all-inclusive pricing, and a process that does not guarantee prescriptions before medical review.
-Cora Health provides compounded semaglutide ($120/month on a 6-month plan) and compounded tirzepatide ($199/month on a 3-month plan) through board-certified providers at Wasef Health, PC and US-licensed 503A pharmacy VialsRx.
-The service is available in all 50 US states.
+Cora Health provides compounded semaglutide ($99/month on the annual plan, $99–$175/month all-inclusive across plan lengths) and compounded tirzepatide ($135/month on the annual plan, $135–$225/month across plan lengths — monthly tier reduced to $225 effective May 12, 2026) through board-certified providers at Wasef Health, PC and two named US-licensed 503A compounding pharmacies (Hallandale Pharmacy + VialsRx).
+The service is available in all 50 US states and is LegitScript-certified.

 Related reading